homerquan/spinel/README.md

 ![spinel logo](http://s401765523.onlinehome.us/res/img/spinel-logo.svg)

 ======
-# Spinel: A fast web MVC framework based on BRB
+# Spinel 2.0: A fast web MVC framework

 (Still documenting how to use it, please be patient)